Project Context

 Translate algorithm into user flow

-Once the determinant parameters are identified (to assess merchants' eligibility to reuse their previous KYC data) – they are then translated into a proper user flow for Xendit's new pre-lead qualification journey.
+Once the determinant parameters are identified, they are then translated into a proper user flow for Xendit's new pre-lead qualification journey.

 Implementation

-Increase adoption by providing multiple entry points for account creation and migration compatibility for new and existing merchants
+Provide flexibility through multiple entry and migration compatibility for new and existing merchants

 Existing merchants (embedded and self-serve)